 The data portion of the message will consist largely of blocks of data.
 Each block will be headed by a gateway address, which will be the address either of the gateway sending the message or of one of that gateway's neighbors.
-Each gateway address will be followed by a list of the networks for which that gateway is an appropriate first hop, and the distance from that gateway to each network.
+Each gateway address will be followed by a list of the networks for which that gateway is an appropriate first hop.
+All networks at the same distance from the gateway will be grouped together in this list, preceded by the distance itself and the number of networks at that distance.
+The whole list is preceded by a count of the distance-groups in the list.